microsoft/FluidFramework/packages/framework/presence/README.md

  would be compatible with both of the prior schemas as "myState2" is a different name.
 Though in this situation none of the different clients would be able to observe each other.

+### Notifications

+Notifications API is not well connected.
+All messages are always broadcast even if `unicast` API is used and all are emitted as `unattendedNotification` event rather than the appropriate custom event.

 ### Experimental

 <!-- AUTO-GENERATED-CONTENT:START (LIBRARY_PACKAGE_README:scripts=FALSE) -->